What is a Proxy Statement?

 Proxy Statement Example

-The information related to the Compensation, management is receiving is often of particular interest to the shareholders of the company so the companies must disclose the amount of compensation particular person is receiving from the company and how these persons are compensated in the statement.
-For example, of the company may disclose that the CFO of the company is given an incentive or bonus on the basis of the increase in the sales revenue of the company.
+The information related to the compensation the management is receiving is often of particular interest to the shareholders of the company.
+Thus the companies must disclose the amount of compensation, and a person is compensated in the statement.
+For example, the company may disclose that the CFO of the company is given an incentive or bonus on the basis of the increase in the sales revenue of the company.
 This important becomes useful for the company as it will clear that the CFO is concentrating more on the advertisement rather than the product development or the other activities.

 Proxy statement example may include the information about the salaries of the directors, information about the bonus to the directors, additional in the number of board of directors, and other declaration that management of the company makes, etc. The information available in this statement must be filed by the company with SEC before soliciting the vote of the shareholders on the election of the directors and approval of the other corporate action.